ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

     One = sign changes the value of a variable.
 Two == equal signs are used to test if a variable holds a certain value, without changing its value!

+.. |Colleen video| raw:: html

+   <a href="https://www.youtube.com/watch?v=bO9bejT0jwE&list=PLHqz-wcqDQIEP6p1_0wOb9l9aQ0qFijrP&ab_channel=colleenlewis" target="_blank">video</a>

-Watch the following video which shows what happens in memory as primitive types like int and reference types like Dog are compared with == in a physical model of Java memory.
+Watch the following |Colleen video| which shows what happens in memory as primitive types like int and reference types like Dog are compared with == in a physical model of Java memory.

 .. youtube:: bO9bejT0jwE
     :width: 650